-The presence of non-citizen children born in Malaysia presents a significant legal and socioeconomic challenge, particularly concerning their access to fundamental rights such as education, healthcare, and formal employment.
-While these children are born in Malaysia, the current legal and policy framework leaves many of them in a state of legal uncertainty, which hinders their ability to access essential services and integrate into society.
-The lack of legal recognition perpetuates cycles of exclusion, poverty, and marginalization, ultimately limiting both their personal development and their potential contributions to the national economy.
+The legal and policy framework that restricts non-citizen children from accessing fundamental rights-such as education, healthcare, and formal employment-poses a significant challenge to both individual wellbeing and social cohesion.
+Although many of these children are born in Malaysia, they are often left in a state of legal uncertainty that limits their access to essential services and impedes their integration into society.
+This situation reinforces cycles of exclusion, poverty, and marginalization, ultimately stunting their personal development and undermining their potential to contribute meaningfully to the national economy.